-NOTE: The FAA inspector shall insure that the ratings of the EASA Part-145 certificate are consistent with the 14 CFR part 145 certificate ratings.
-The FAA inspector should verify if there are any special authorisations and limitations (such as electronic recordkeeping system) that will need to be entered in paragraph A004 of the OpSpecs.
+NOTE: The FAA inspector should verify if there are any special authorizations and limitations (such as electronic recordkeeping system) that will need to be entered in paragraph A004 of the OpSpecs.

-- 3.3.3 The FAA will forward two copies of the OpSpecs with a cover letter requesting the AMO to have the appropriate official sign and return a copy to the FAA Frankfurt IFO by e-mail or fax.
-However, the AMO and the AA will be advised in writing by the FAA that, if at the time of its next renewal the AMO is still unable to show continued need, the FAA may not renew the certificate. - 4.
-Applicant Responsibility.
-The AMO will sign and date the operation specifications and return a signed copy to the FAA Frankfurt IFO. - 5.
-FAA Action.
+3.3.3 The FAA will forward two copies of the OpSpecs to the AMO with a cover letter requesting the AMO to have the accountable manager sign both copies.
+The AMO will return one copy to the AA and another copy to the FAA (i.e., aplicable certificate-holding office).
+However, if the AMO cannot demonstrate a need, the AMO and the AA will be advised in writing by the FAA that, if at the time of its next renewal the AMO is still unable to show continued need, the FAA may not renew the certificate.

+- 4. Applicant Responsibility.
+The AMO will sign and date the operation specifications and return a signed copy to the FAA. - FAA Action.
 Provide AA with a signed copy of the operations specification and the certificate. - 6.
 Significant Findings Noted Between Certificate Renewals. - 6.1 AA Action.
-When the AA has reason to raise significant findings (Level 1) against an FAA-approved AMO including any additional fixed location or line station which may result in revocation, limitation, or suspension, in whole or in part, of the EASA Approval, the AA shall complete an FAA Annex to EASA Form 6 nonrecommendation and immediately forward the form to the Frankfurt IFO for action. - 6.2 FAA Action. - 6.2.1 The Frankfurt IFO will, on notification that a certificate has been revoked or suspended, take action in accordance with Part V. - 6.2.2 The Frankfurt IFO will, on notification of a limitation imposed on an EASA Form 3, approval schedule, take the appropriate action with regard to amending FAA Operations Specifications.
-(See procedure in Section C, Part V.) - 6.2.3 Where this action is made against an additional fixed location or line station authorisation, then the FAA shall ensure the new Operations Specifications are modified to show these changes in accordance with paragraph 6.2.2 above. - 6.2.4 The Frankfurt IFO will notify the AA of the action taken by forwarding a copy of the revised Operations Specifications.
+When the AA has reason to raise significant findings (Level 1) against an FAA-approved AMO including any additional fixed location or line station which may result in revocation, limitation, or suspension, in whole or in part, of the EASA Approval, the AA shall complete an FAA Annex to EASA Form 6 with a non-recommendation and immediately forward the form to the FAA CHDO. - 6.2 FAA Action. - 6.2.1 The FAA will, on notification that a certificate has been revoked or suspended, take action in accordance with Section C, Part V. - 6.2.2 The FAA will, on notification of a limitation imposed on an EASA Form 3, approval schedule, take the appropriate action with regard to amending FAA Operations Specifications.
+(See procedure in Section C, Part V.) - 6.2.3 Where this action is made against an additional fixed location or line station authorization, then the FAA shall ensure the new Operations Specifications are modified to show these changes in accordance with paragraph 6.2.2 above. - 6.2.4 The FAA will notify the AA of the action taken by forwarding a copy of the revised Operations Specifications.

-III Change/Amendment Certification Process
+III Change/Amendment to the Approval

-- 1. Each of the following situations requires the AMO to apply for a change in a repair station certificate using FAA application Form 8310-3: - 1.1 A change in the housing and facilities that would affect the certificate and/or Operations Specifications, e.g., change in address (this is not required for internal movement of departments, machinery etc.), - 1.2 A request to add or amend a rating, - 1.3 A change in ownership or name change.
+- 1. Each of the following situations requires the AMO to apply for a change in a repair station certificate using FAA Form 8310-3: - 1.1 A change in the housing and facilities that would affect the certificate and/or Operations Specifications, e.g., change in address (this is not required for internal movement of departments, machinery etc.), - 1.2 A request to add or amend a rating, - 1.3 A change in ownership or name change.
 If the holder of a repair station certificate sells or transfers its assets, the new owner must apply for an amended certificate.
-Name changes also require an application and certificate change, or - 1.4 Addition or deletion of additional fixed locations or line stations authorisations.
+Name changes also require an application and certificate change, or - 1.4 Addition or deletion of additional fixed locations.
 (See initial certification Section C, Part I, paragraph 7.)